Current Client? Get 2026 Plan Help Here

 • COVID-19 vaccines

-• Other vaccines when directly related to the treatment of an injury or illness
+In some cases, additional vaccines may be covered when they are directly related to the treatment of an injury or illness and meet Medicare requirements.

 2. Injectable and Infused Medications